HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

 Why do we care about namespaces?
 We want to avoid topic name collisions.
-Just imagine we have more than one node publishing a debug topic calling it ``debug``.
+Just imagine we have more than one node publishing a debug topic, calling it ``debug``.
 Or what about having multiple robots?
 We can easly imagine operating two BlueROVs at the same time.
-How can we distinguish between topics by the first and the second robot?
+How can we distinguish between topics associated with the first and the second robot?
 Having different source code with manually changed topic names for both robots?
 Does not sound like a way anyone would like to go.
-ROS namespaces come to the rescue.
+Here, ROS namespaces come to the rescue!
-Just pushing nodes to namespaces might avoid all these problems.
+Simply pushing nodes to so-called namespaces can avoid all these problems.

-We have a great overview on the namespace topic in :ref:`tutorials/ros_names_and_namespaces:Names and Namespaces`.
+We have a great overview on the topic of namespaces in :ref:`tutorials/ros_names_and_namespaces:Names and Namespaces`.
 What we recommend is as a guideline:

-* Use namespaces where appropriate (in the course of this lecture most likely **everywhere**).
+* Use namespaces where appropriate (in the course of this class: most likely **everywhere**).
-* Never use global topic names if you do not have a specific reason to do so.
+* Never use *global* topic names if you do not have a specific reason to do so.
 * yeah, that's actually it...

 Let's illustrate that with the help of our :file:`setpoint_publisher.py` we created in the previous section.